Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Wisconsin and its opponents have scored at least 43.5 points or more just one time this season.
+- Wisconsin and its opponents have combined for 43.5 points -- this matchup's over/under -- only one time this year.

 - Michigan's games have gone over 43.5 points in two opportunities this season.